MS-Tsai/CCUEE_Data_Structure/README.md

 > 2. In addition to common SQL instructions (i.e., INSERT, SELECT, UPDATE and DELETE), user can use "undo" and "redo" to query database.
 > 3. For SELECT instruction, the conditional statement of "WHERE" has no limitation on the length of input.
 > 4. Please use linked list to store data (more details are provided in the folder of Project_2).
-> PS.
-My implementation of undo and redo:
+> 5. My implementation of undo and redo:
 >     1) v1 ...
 Using STACK to store the status of database.
 >     2) v2 ...
 Using double linked list to store the status of database.